Panopto: Share Recordings

 - See the NEW Panopto Capture guide for detailed instructions on how to record and publish.

 Panopto also allows you to record and upload to a folder without automatically publishing them for students to see.
 Use the ‘Publish’ feature in Panopto to publish recordings at your convenience that have been uploaded.
 We recommend you first configure the ‘Publish’ feature in the proper Panopto folder before recording and uploading.

 Note: It is possible to publish a recording to a non-course folder in Panopto, and then move/copy the Panopto recording from one Panopto Folder to another.
 For instance, this process can be helpful when you want to edit a recording prior to making it available for students in Canvas.

-Find Your Zoom Cloud Recordings and Share Them in Canvas
+Find Your Zoom Cloud Recordings in Panopto and Share Them in Canvas

 Zoom Cloud recordings are automatically uploaded and saved to Panopto after the meeting ends (Starting July 31, 2023 you will need to “opt in” to this service).

 By default, Zoom Cloud recordings in Panopto are only viewable by the meeting host.
 In order for students in Canvas to view Zoom Cloud recordings the host must copy or move them into the correct Panopto course folder.
 Students will not be able to download nor share them with others outside the Canvas course.
 In addition to better control over who can view Zoom Cloud recordings, Panopto also provides the tracking and viewing statistics, as well as video editing tools.

 The meeting host can locate their Zoom Cloud recordings in Panopto under a folder called ‘Meeting Recordings’ or ‘Zoom Default Folder’.
 If you do not see one of these folders, please contact: firstname.lastname@example.org